teteusix/derdiedasdeutsch/readme.md

 **Next Updates**

-- Make wordlist.js a json;
+- Call word list from a json file;
-- Change index.php for index.html;
-- Make correct transfer between arrays: from `words = [], // array to receive word list` to `usedWords = [], // array to receive used words`;
 - Make a desktop view version (now have only for mobile);
+- Added more words;
+- Update files .md;
 - Create a user area;
+- Create a groups;
 - Save results (score) in a datebase;
 - Show the most hard words;
-- Select word categories.
+- Select word categories;
+- Web app to app for mobile.

 ## The game